7bitcoder/7bitDI/Docs/basic-guides/services-lifetime.rst

 * Transient: services are always unique, a new instance is provided every time it is requested, and the service provider returns, in this case, std::unique_ptr (accessible via createService method)

 .. warning::
-   Only transient services can be created using createService method otherwise the method will throw an exception
+   Only transient services can be created using createInstance method otherwise the method will throw an exception

    Only singleton/scoped services can be accessed using the getService method otherwise the method will throw an exception